2015 AMS Employment Center

 4. What steps will get me registered?

 Register for the Employment Center at http://www.mathjobs.org on September 8, 2014 and thereafter.
 This is free for job seekers.

-All applicants planning to enter the Employment Center even just for one interview must present a 2015 Joint Meeting Registration badge or they will be denied admittance.
-This is not a new policy, but it will now be strictly enforced.
+All applicants planning to enter the Employment Center even just for one interview must present a 2015 Joint Meeting Registration badge.
+This may be enforced.
 Meeting badges are obtained by registering for the Joint Mathematics Meetings.
 See registration instructions and rates on the Joint Meetings registration form and pay the appropriate fee.
 You must register; meeting registration is not done for you.

 5. How are interviews arranged by employers?